-Freelance Editor and writer specializing in travel, an experienced copy editor with broad experience within lifestyle and e-commerce spaces.
+Freelance Editor and writer specializing in travel, and an experienced copy editor with broad experience within the lifestyle and e-commerce spaces.

-Rena writes researched, multi-source articles for outlets like Travel + Leisure, Money Magazine, New York Magazine, The Kitchn, Apartment Therapy, Lifehacker, Reviewed.com, and Realtor.com
+Rena writes researched, multi-sourced articles for outlets like Travel + Leisure, Money Magazine, New York Magazine, The Kitchn, Apartment Therapy, Lifehacker, Reviewed.com, and Realtor.com

 Her stellar articles are imbued with her earnest voice and vibrant scenery.

 Rena’s feedback and reviews are written from the traveler’s perspective, which is always best.